 Summary

 Using features provided by AngularJS eliminates much of the JavaScript code required by the developer.
 In particular, Angular JS data-binding makes promises an effective programming tool.
 The View View-Model Controller design pattern organizes the program logic into controllers.
 The simple structure of the View-Model ($scope and ng-model attribute) leads to natural controller programming of the view data.
 It is also agnostic to the data-store.
-This does burden the developer with programming their own version for the Domain, but this can be modularized by creating an Angular.JS module.
+This does burden the developers with programming their own version of the Domain, but this can be modularized by creating an Angular.JS module.

 Stephen's ngPhotos demonstrates the ease of adding offline capabilities to an online Grails web app using AngularJS.
 The online and offline code is nearly completely separated into grails-app/ directory for the online version and web-app/ directory offline version.
 The only cost is the duplication of the online views in the offline view.